vmalat/kipe/README.md

 >Project will be translated to english and migrated to the GIT in few weeks.

 The project is aimed for usage of KiCad (version 7) to drawing of industrial electric diagrams.
+There are probably more suitable and powerful applications for this job, but KiCad (eeschema) has been chosen from these reasons:
+* is free
+* the source files are pure texts, so additionaly parsing, tracking changes via versioning system is very easy

 Project is derived from KIPE for version 4 and was actively developed and used since year 2016 (for example see figure below).